Los Angeles Rams vs. Indianapolis Colts NFL Week 2 Odds, Plays and Insights for September 19, 2021

 Over/under insights

-- Out of 18 games last season, Los Angeles played six with more than 46.5 points scored, its current matchup's total.
+- Los Angeles games finished over 48 points scored, its current matchup's point total, six times (out of 18) last season.

-- Indianapolis played 11 games last season (64.7% of chances) in which the teams combined to score more than 46.5 points.
+- Last season, nine of Indianapolis' 17 games had a combined total higher than 48 points scored.

-- The Rams and the Colts combined to average 5.0 more points per game a season ago than the total of 46.5 set for this matchup.
+- The Rams and the Colts combined to average 3.5 more points per game a season ago than the total of 48 set for this game.

-- Opponents of the two teams averaged a combined 5.4 less points per game (41.1) last season than this matchup's over/under of 46.5 points.
+- The Rams and the Colts saw their opponents average a combined 6.9 less points per game last season than the point total of 48 set in this matchup.

-- The average over/under the Rams had set in matchups last year was 0.8 more points than this outing's point total.
+- The average over/under the Rams had set in matchups last year was 0.7 less points than this outing's point total.

-- Colts games in 2020 averaged a total of 48.0 points, 1.5 more than the point total in this matchup.
+- The average over/under for Colts games in 2020 was equal to the 48 point total in this outing.

 Rams stats and trends

-- Los Angeles was 8-1 against the spread and 8-1 overall in games when it put up over 22.6 points last season.
+- Los Angeles was 8-1 against the spread and 8-1 overall in games when it scored over 22.6 points last year.

-- In games that Los Angeles piled up more than 332.1 yards last season, the team was 9-3 against the spread and 9-3 overall.
+- In games that Los Angeles picked up over 332.1 yards last year, the team was 9-3 against the spread and 9-3 overall.

 - Last season the Rams turned the ball over 25 times, while the Colts forced 25.